NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 |week      |11        |12        |13        |11    |11    |12    |
 |wk2wk_diff|37        |36        |35        |23    |32    |36    |
 |ern2ern_diff|109       |116       |123       |112   |145   |208   |

+### Remarks
+In the video, Jordan also showcases a forecast of the event's implied move and talks about trading this if the earnings announcement was known.
+Unfortunately, to create a forecast of the implied move I would need to model historical data - outside of the scope for this project.